russjeffery/DudaAPI-Slate/source/includes/_multiscreen.md

 }
 ```

 Duda will return a sites object with an array of sites.
-The details of then site values returned will be the exact same as the [get site example above](#get-site), please see there for details about values returned.
+The details of the site values returned will be the exact same as the [get site example above](#get-site), please see there for details about values returned.

 You can expect a `200 OK` response code.